 Windows 2003 New Partition Greyed Out

-Check the screenshot above, I have some free space at the end of disk on Windows Server 2003, but when I want to create new partition from the right-click menu, the option New Partition greyed out.
-I know there're already four primary partitions, my question is how can I create one more partition without reformat the partition a head of it, I don't want to delete F: partition or spend time backing it up, any suggestion?
+Check the screenshot below, I have some free space at the end of disk on Windows Server 2003, but when I want to create new partition from the right-click menu, the option New Partition greyed out.
+I know there're already four primary partitions, my question is how can I create one more partition without reformatting the partition ahead of it, I don't want to delete F: partition or spend time backing it up, any suggestion?

 Convert Primary partition to Logical without data loss.